 Medical and Mental Health

-Little Flower’s Mental Health and Medical Department utilize a trauma-informed, multi-systemic approach to provide children and families with quality medical and mental health services for physical, emotional, and general well-being.
+Little Flower’s Mental Health and Medical Department utilize a trauma-informed, multi-systemic approach to provide children and families with quality medical and mental health services to support their physical, emotional, and general well-being.

 Children live healthier lives when medical care is accessible and convenient.
-Quality and individualized medical services designed to meet each child’s and family’s special needs are made through the continuous and coordinated care provided by the Little Flower medical staff in collaboration with pediatricians as well as specialists when indicated.
+Little Flower provides individualized medical services designed to meet each child’s and family’s unique needs.
+These plans are developed through the continuous and coordinated care provided by the Little Flower medical staff in collaboration with pediatricians as well as specialists when indicated.

-On admission into the Foster Care program, children are assigned a Nurse case manager and a Primary Care Physician (PCP) in the area they reside, to serve as that child’s Medical Home.
+On admission into the Foster Care program, children are assigned a Nurse Case Manager and a Primary Care Physician (PCP) in the area they reside to serve as that child’s Medical Home.
 The nurses oversee well-child clinics, assist the pediatrician with routine physicals, and coordinate referrals to specialists when recommended.

-Good dental health compliments good medical health.
-Primary dental services provided by Little Flower Medical department include:
+Good dental health complements good medical health.
+Primary dental services coordinated by our Medical department include:

 - Oral examination